-The Coordination Commission of Clinical Microbiology (CCCM) of the Swiss Society of Microbiology (SSM) make a call for evaluation of these antigen tests and propose minimal validation criteria that should be used in pre-defined scenarios.
+The CCCM of the SSM make a call for evaluation of these antigen tests and propose minimal validation criteria that should be used in pre-defined scenarios.

 Detailed recommendations

 1. Which patient should be evaluated with the rapid antigen tests?